karlssonjohan/bssl-al/Prototype/How to analyze.md

 Analysis
 ========

-These steps assumes that 'data/labeled_logs.csv' exist with information on the labeled logs in the directory outside Rscripts.
+These steps assumes that 'data/labeled_logs.csv' exist with information on the labeled logs.

 ## Prerequisites